History of the state of São Paulo: European colonization

 Despite the difficulties of crossing the Serra do Mar, the fields of the plateau attracted settlers and made São Paulo an exception in early Portuguese colonization, which usually concentrated on the coasts.
 Looking for precious metals, the Portuguese crossed the Serra do Mar by an old indigenous route through Peabiru.
 In 1553, Portuguese settlers founded the Vila de Santo André da Borda do Campo.

 The Jesuits, led by Manuel da Nóbrega in 1554 founded a college for Indians on a hill in Piratininga, which became the village of São Paulo de Piratininga, on the plateau beyond.
 The Portuguese also founded other villages on the plateau such as Santana de Parnaíba, thus guaranteeing the security and livelihood of São Paulo.

 By 1560, Vila de Santo André was extinct and its residents moved to São Paulo de Piratininga.

 The coastal strip, narrow due to the barrier of the Serra do Mar, lacked the necessary conditions for large-scale farming.
 In turn, the plateau faced the serious obstacle of the Caminho do Mar, which, instead of connecting, isolated the Piratininga region, denying it access to the ocean and, therefore, transportation.
-As a result the captaincy was prevented from successfully cultivating the main agricultural product of colonial Brazil, sugarcane, and from competing with the main sugar cultivation zones of the time, Pernambuco and Bahia.
+As a result, the captaincy was prevented from successfully cultivating the main agricultural product of colonial Brazil, sugarcane, and from competing with the main sugar cultivation zones of the time, Pernambuco and Bahia.

 Piratininga established a subsistence polyculture was based on the forced labor of indigenous people.
 The inventories of the first paulista settlers show few imports and a complete absence of luxury.
 Isolation created a peculiar society in the plateau.
 Arriving in São Paulo required particular strength to cross the mountains and withstand attacks by Indians, hunger, and disease.
 These living conditions determined the structure of their society in a more democratic way than in those established further north.

-Although there were reports of Portuguese women in De Sousa’s fleet, no records of this have yet been found.
+Although there were reports of Portuguese women in De Sousa's fleet, no records of this have yet been found.
 The first known written record of Portuguese women in Brazil dates from 1550.
 Thus, the first wives were generally mamelucas (mestizo) or Indias (indigenous).
 The proliferation of mamelucos, resulting from marriages to the indigenous Tupi peoples that dominated the Brazilian coast, contributed to a cultural hybridism that attenuated less quickly than in other regions, where an influx of blacks and easier contact with the metropolis diluted it.
-More than anywhere else, the Portuguese in Sãp Paulo integrated certain cultural traits of the Tupis that allowed them to survive — and more, to take advantage of — the hostile backlands.
+More than anywhere else, the Portuguese in São Paulo integrated certain cultural traits of the Tupis that allowed them to survive — and more, to take advantage of — the hostile backlands.

-Bandeiras
+The "Bandeiras"

 Economic difficulties and a spirit of adventure were important factors in the rush into the hinterland.
 This was the century of Bandeirantes, one in which the bandeirismo offensive began, largely motivated by the profits to be made hunting indigenous peoples for slaves.
 From the village of São Paulo, the bandeirantes headed by Antônio Raposo Tavares, Manuel Preto, and André Fernandes, among others, departed.